nus-cs2103/old-website/contents/coding-standards-css.md

 ## Selectors<a name="selectors"></a>
 ### Selector Formatting:<a name="selector-formatting"></a>
-   The selector(s) must be specified in separate lines
+   The selector(s) must be specified in separate lines.

 ```css
     /* Each selector in a new line */